kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

 apiVersion: nfd.k8s-sigs.io/v1alpha1
 kind: NodeFeature
 metadata:
-  name: network-topology-worker-a
+  name: network-topology-worker-a-...
   namespace: node-feature-discovery
   labels:
     app.kubernetes.io/managed-by: nfd-network-topology-updater
     nfd.node.kubernetes.io/node-name: worker-a
-  annotations:
-    network-topology.nfd.k8s-sigs.io/source: topograph
 spec:
   features:
     attributes:
-      network.topology:
+      system.name:
         elements:
-          accelerator: nvl3
+          nodename: worker-a
+      topograph.network:
+        elements:
-          leaf: leaf-12
+          fabric-tier-0: leaf-12
-          spine: spine-2
+          fabric-tier-1: spine-2
-          core: core-1
+          fabric-tier-2: core-1
+          xclr-domain: nvl3
+          xclr-sub-domain: nvl3.rack01
 ```

 The `nfd.node.kubernetes.io/node-name` label identifies the target Kubernetes
+node.
+The `system.name.elements.nodename` attribute also lets NFD populate group
+membership when an NFD worker does not run on the node, such as for simulated
-node. `nfd-master` can then use these attributes as input when evaluating
+nodes. `nfd-master` can use these attributes as input when evaluating
 `NodeFeatureRule` and `NodeFeatureGroup` objects.

 ### Published NodeFeatureGroup Objects

-For each supported topology dimension, the updater creates one
+For each discovered topology dimension, the updater creates one
-`NodeFeatureGroup` for each distinct value seen in the graph.
-For network
+`NodeFeatureGroup` per distinct value seen in the graph.
+Fabric tier groups
-fabric tiers, these generated switch groups encompass the entire discovered
+encompass the entire discovered network fabric at that level: a `fabric-tier-0`
-network fabric: one group for each leaf switch, one group for each spine
-switch, and one group for each core switch.
-A leaf group contains the nodes
+group contains the nodes attached to one switch at the closest fabric level,
-attached under that leaf switch, a spine group contains the nodes reachable
+a `fabric-tier-1` group contains the nodes reachable through its lower-tier
-through its lower-tier leaf switches, and a top-level core switch group can
-encompass every node in the discovered cluster fabric.
+switches, and so on up to the outermost tier.
+Accelerator groups use the
+`xclr-domain` and optional `xclr-sub-domain` dimensions.

 NFD owns `.status.nodes`; the updater owns only object metadata and `.spec`.